 BiographyJean-Guihen Queyras enjoys an enviable reputation as a musician of exceptional versatility and integrity.
 His musical horizons are seemingly boundless and he is in great demand both as a soloist with international orchestras and conductors, a chamber musician and as a solo performer.

 Jean-Guihen is frequently asked to host artistic residencies.
 These have included projects in the Muziekcentrum Vredenburg in Utrecht, the Concertgebouw in Amsterdam and De Bijloke in Gent.
 He was “Artist in Residence” with the Hamburg-based chamber orchestra, Ensemble Resonanz, with whom he led and played several eclectic programmes in the Laieszhalle Hamburg, Köln Philharmonie, Théâtre des Bouffes du Nord Paris, the Konzerthaus Wien and the Muziekgebouw Amsterdam.
+This season he will have ‘Carte Blanche’ at the Aix-en-Provence Festival and will also be ‘Artist-in-Residence’ with the Bochum Symphoniker.

 Jean-Guihen plays a cello made by Gioffredo Cappa in 1696, on loan from Mécénat Musical Société Générale since November 2005.
 He is a professor at the Musikhochschule Freiburg.